profile image for Kristofer Petersen-Overton

 Academic Division: History & Society

-Professor Petersen-Overton is currently writing a book on the concept of atrocity in Western political thought, tracing how since antiquity it has been treated as an aberration outside politics.
-He shows instead that atrocity is structurally embedded in political life and that liberalism has long obscured atrocities by using the language of order, security, self-defense, and rights.
+Professor Petersen-Overton is currently writing a book on the concept of atrocity in Western political thought, tracing how transgressive violence has been understood as an extra-political aberration.
+By contrast, he shows that atrocity has more often been a central feature of political life.
+From antiquity through liberalism, political order has been sustained through the management, rationalization, and selective concealment of atrocity, especially where violence is reframed in the language of order, security, self-defense, or rights.

-He previously worked as a human rights advocate with the Palestinian Center for Human Rights (PCHR) in the Gaza Strip, and with the United Nations High Commissioner for Refugees (UNHCR) in London.
+Professor Petersen-Overton previously worked as a human rights advocate with the Palestinian Center for Human Rights (PCHR) in the Gaza Strip and with the United Nations High Commissioner for Refugees (UNHCR) in London.

 Academic Degrees